Navon figure: The Navon effect

 Reading Navon figures has been found to affect a range of tasks.
 It has been shown that just 5 minutes reading out the small letters of Navon figures has a detrimental effect on face recognition.
 The size of the Navon effect has been found to be influenced by the properties of the image.
 The effect is short lived (lasting less than a couple of minutes).

-The Navon effects has also been found in other tasks such as golf putting where reading the small Navon letters leads to poorer putting performance.
+The Navon effect has also been observed in other tasks such as golf putting where reading the small Navon letters leads to poorer putting performance.